MehdiKallel/PAIS-Lab/README.md

 6. **Recognize & Complete**:
     - The system will recognize the "vodka" keyword in the order, completing the task instance and ceasing its function.
     - Subsequently, the rule targeting the keyword "vodka" gets removed from the rules queue for execution.

+Note: Please make sure to adjust the "end" field based on your needs.
+In the previous example, you could set it to a date greater to your current date.